 - An evergreen tree that keeps its attractive foliage year-round

-- Its rich grained wood is prized by woodworkers
+- Its rich-grained wood is prized by woodworkers

 The Texas Ebony is an outstanding tree that easily fits into any landscape.
 These sun-loving, drought tolerant trees produce strong canopies during growth, making these burly trees able to tolerate strong winds.
-An exciting element of Texas Ebony trees is its twisting branches that give it personality and make it easily noticeable when it is placed among other trees.
+An exciting element of Texas Ebony trees is the twisting branches that give it personality and make it easily noticeable when it is placed among other trees.
 These are small to medium size trees so that they are ideal for any size yard throughout the Southwest!